 The Census Bureau’s Community Resilience Estimates moves from the experimental phase to a regularly published data product that will be continually updated.

-Household Pulse Survey Updates Sex Question, Now Asks About Sexual Orientation and Gender Identity
+Census Survey Now Asks about Sexual Orientation, Gender Identity

 Phase 3.2 of the Household Pulse Survey now includes questions on sexual orientation and gender identity, vaccinations of children and the new Child Tax Credit.

-Asian Households Cite Fear of Going Out as Reason for Food Insufficiency During the Pandemic
+Asians: Fear of Going Out Causing Food Insufficiency During Pandemic

 Household Pulse Survey shows that Asian respondents were twice as likely as White households to report not having enough to eat because of fear of going out.